 What is being done to learn more about Lyme disease?

 The Government of Canada is taking a national leadership role in the prevention and control of Lyme disease in Canada.
 PEI’s Chief Public Health Office is supporting and following the federal government’s National Action Plan on Lyme disease that commits to an evidence-based approach to research and treatment of Lyme disease.
 All partners, including provincial and territorial health care regulatory authorities, will be consulted on innovative, evidence-based approaches to address the needs of patients.
 The Action Plan includes the establishment of a research network on Lyme disease and will be reviewed within five years of its publication.
-Any updates on the Action Plan can be found on Canada.ca website.
+Any updates to the Action Plan can be found on the Canada.ca website.